See how to install a sun shade sail in your yard, including how to erect the shade sail posts with this easy tutorial.

 During winter or heavy storms, we can easily take the sun shade sail fabric off.
 Then, we just store it until the warmer months.

 Snowfall would be too much weight for the structure.
 And, extreme gusts of wind could put unnecessary stress on the supports.

 Rain is not a problem though.

-The shade sail fabric is made to allow rainwater to fall through and not pool at the top.
+The shade sail fabric is made to allow rainwater to fall through.
+This eliminates any pooling the top.
 They also make shade sails that are waterproof.

-Overall, we have been so pleased with our new sun shade sail on the patio, despite the rocks and rain I was thrown during the DIY shade sail installation.
+Overall, I am so pleased with our new sun shade sail on the patio, despite the rocks and rain I was thrown during the DIY shade sail installation.

 We highly recommend sun shade sails for the easy installation and great price.

 If you are looking to get more shade on your patio for a budget or to cover a kids play area in a sunny yard location or even to give farm animals some shade, definitely check out sun shade sails.

 Shade Sail 3 Year Update